Virabhadrasana

 • In case of heart injuries, it is advisable not to practise Virabhadrasana vigorously.

-• It is highly advisable not to attain this asana in the case of migraines or headaches.
+• It is highly advisable not to attempt this asana if you have a history of migraines or headaches.Â